piojanu/GradientAILab/README.md

 ---

 _This is Gradient research circle project.
 Our website: http://gradient.eti.pg.gda.pl/_
+_The truth is, we will send fully automated "Prometeusz" space cruise to the Solaris in colonization mission!
+Maybe.._